Chris Morris returns with a botched satire on terror hysterics and police brutality

 Nihilism can suggest vapidity yet I found more to wrestle with in Jam, and its concern with how life can be rife with casual cruelty, than in The Day Shall Come, which, it is true, is imbued with a stronger moral fibre.
 But it is the moments where it puts emotion to the fore and directly asserts its moral view that it most fatally bungles.
 Especially in the final act, where it is seems to be on track for an ending made extra bleak that mirrors a multitude of real-life cases.
 Yet Morris dilutes the horror with some extremely on the nose lines of dialogue, as if being faced down with the naked consequences wasn’t enough, and by adding a shot at redemption for a certain character which is poorly conceived, performed and directed.
 In a climax that is meant to chill by delivering the truth, it mostly goes to highlight the glaring flaws of a filmmaker who, however discerning, lacks facility with his medium.

-Ruairí McCann is a writer for Electric Ghost Magazine based in Ireland.
-He sits on the board of the Sligo Film Society and has written for Photogénie and Berlin Film Journal.
+Ruairí McCann is a regular contributor for Electric Ghost Magazine based in Ireland.
+He sits on the board of the Sligo Film Society and has written for Photogénie, The Thin Air, and Berlin Film Journal.